bbyars/mountebank/CONTRIBUTING.md

 * Submitting an issue, either through github or the [support page](http://www.mbtest.org/support)
 * Commenting on existing issues
-* Answer questions in the [support forum](https://groups.google.com/forum/#!forum/mountebank-discuss)
+* Answering questions in the [support forum](https://groups.google.com/forum/#!forum/mountebank-discuss)
 * Letting me know that you're using mountebank and how you're using it.
 It's surprisingly hard to find that out with open source projects, and provides healthy motivation.
 Feel free to email at brandon.byars@gmail.com